ross-m/online-store/README.md

 # online-store
+I created this project because I wanted to improve my web development skills.
+Particularly, I wanted to learn React.
+Most of my time was spent on the frontend of the application and this is reflected in the simplicity of the application.
+I chose not to implement a payment system because a) I have nothing to sell and b) I was worried about the liability this might expose me to.

 ## Description
-This is a simple online store built with the MERN stack.
-It was built as an exercise in web development and JavaScript.
+This is a restful online store built with the MERN stack.
 The general layout of the project is as follows:

 * Backend